Hanbury Street

-Hanbury Street is a street running from Spitalfields to Whitechapel, London Borough of Tower Hamlets, in the East End of London.
-It runs east from Commercial Street to the junction of Old Montague Street and Vallance Road at the east end.
+Hanbury Street is a street running from Commercial Street in Spitalfields to Old Montague Street in Whitechapel located in the London Borough of Tower Hamlets.
 The eastern section is restricted to pedal cycles and pedestrians only.

 History

 The street was laid out in the seventeenth century, and was originally known as Browne's Lane after the original developer.
 Its present name is derived from that of a local family who owned land there in the seventeenth century.

 In 1884, Florence Eleanor Soper, the daughter-in-law of General William Booth of The Salvation Army, inaugurated The Women's Social Work, which was run from a small house in Hanbury Street.
 This home for women was set up in the hopes that they would not have to turn to prostitution and provided a safe haven for those who were already suffering from the trade.